Genivia/ugrep/README.md

 Ugrep is like grep, but faster, user-friendly, and equipped with must-have features.
 Ugrep's speed and features beat grep, ripgrep, silver searcher, ack, sift, etc.

 Both ugrep and ripgrep use sophisticated pattern search algorithms.
 Given a single file to search, ugrep may win in speed or ripgrep may sometimes win in speed.
 When searching a single file the difference is rarely noticible.
-Only when searching a very large file (100MB or more) the speed difference may be a 2x win for ugrep or a 2x win for ripgrep, where 2x is typically observed, though [ugrep may run several times faster](#speed).
+Only when searching a very large file (100MB or more) the speed difference can be a 2x win for ugrep or sometimes a win for ripgrep.
+In practical use cases, [ugrep may run several times faster than ripgrep](#speed).

 The ugrep tools include the following powerful commands:
 - **ug** for interactive use with a .ugrep configuration file with your preferences located in the working directory or home directory (run 'ug --save-config' to create a .ugrep file you can edit)